 In general, it’s best to record as if De-Essers didn’t exist.
 Although they can be extremely helpful tools, they should definitely be used sparingly to preserve the quality and smoothness of a vocal track.

 2. Time Based Effects Processors

-Time based effects processors manipulate the sound of the original audio signal over a period of time – hence the name.
+Time based effects processors are one of the best mixing plugins to have, as they manipulate the sound of the original audio signal over a period of time – hence the name.

 The most common and fundamental effects to pay attention to within this category are reverb and delay.